Repair LTFS tapes

 Then when the tape is unmounted another copy of the final index is written to the beginning of the first partition.
 So here there are two copies of Index C.

-Power loss or drive disconnected after backup
+Power loss or drive disconnected after job completes

 On this tape all the files have been written correctly and the final index C has been written correctly.